Facts About Fats

+It seemed logical.
 Except, these low-fat foods often had a lot of processed carbohydrates.
-Instead of fat, people were getting large doses of “rocket fuel” sugar and were foregoing the essential ‘fatty’ nutrients their body needed.
+Instead of fat, people were getting large doses of “rocket fuel” sugar and were foregoing the essential ‘fatty’ nutrients their bodies needed.

 Today, we know that not all fats are bad.
 Eating saturated and trans fats have negative consequences, but some fats are very healthy when eaten in moderation.